deaconpoon/heylook/doc/heylook-spec.md

 - Support for screen readers
 - Color not used as the sole means of conveying information

+#### 6.5.8 Design System Documentation

+HeyLook's design system is documented and showcased through Storybook to provide a comprehensive reference for developers and designers.
+The documentation is organized into the following sections:

+**Colors:**

+- Primary color palette with main, dark, and light variants
+- Secondary color palette with main, dark, and light variants
+- Neutral color scale from white to black
+- Semantic colors for feedback and status indications
+- Each color is displayed with its name and hex value for easy reference

+**Typography:**

+- Heading styles (h1-h6) with size, weight, and line height specifications
+- Body text variations (large, regular, small) with complete styling details
+- Utility text styles (captions, button text, form labels)
+- Each typography style includes visual examples and detailed specifications

+**Components:**

+- Button variants including primary and secondary styles with states (default, hover, disabled)
+- Form elements including inputs, selects, textareas, checkboxes, and radio buttons
+- Card layouts with various content arrangements
+- Alert and notification components with semantic color indicators

+The Storybook documentation serves as a living style guide that evolves alongside the application.
+It ensures consistency in implementation and provides a central reference for the HeyLook design language.

 ## 7. Authentication and Authorization